tigergraph/ecosys/guru_scripts/docker/README.md

         docker rmi -f docker.tigergraph.com/tigergraph-dev:latest > /dev/null 2>&1
         docker pull docker.tigergraph.com/tigergraph-dev:latest
-    > Note: replace "latest" with specific version number if a dedicated version of TigerGraph is to be used
+    > Note: replace "latest" with specific version number if a dedicated version of TigerGraph is to be used.
+E.g. If you want to get 2.4.1 version, the following would be the URL. docker pull docker.tigergraph.com/tigergraph-dev:2.4.0

 1. stop and remove existing container only if an old version is being used